-The 5G mobile cellular communications system will be a major shift in the way mobile communications networks operate.
-To achieve this a totally new radio access network and a new core network are required to provide the performance required.
+The 5G mobile cellular communications system is a major shift in the way mobile communications networks operate.
+New network topologies, access networks and the like were defined and implemented.

 - 5G New Radio, 5G NR: 5G new radio is the new name for the 5G radio access network.
 It consists of the different elements needed for the new radio access network.
 Using a far more flexible technology the system is able to respond to the different and changing needs of mobile users whether they be a small IoT node, or a high data user, stationary or mobile.

-- 5G NextGen Core Network: Although initial deployments of 5G will utilise the core network of LTE or possibly even 3G networks, the ultimate aim is to have a new network that is able to handle the much higher data volumes whilst also being able to provide a much lower level of latency.
+- 5G NextGen Core Network: Although initial deployments of 5G utilised the core network of LTE or possibly even 3G networks, the network needed to move to a much flatter structure to provide the data capability and low latency needed.

 These are a few of the main techniques being developed and discuss for use within 5G.